kalimawiki/blog-writing/content/posts/how-regulatory-updates-by-vietnam's-moh-influence-market-access-for-innovative-medicines-2025-12-01.md

 * Clinical data isn't presented in ACTD format
 * Quality documentation doesn't address Vietnam-specific manufacturing standards
 * Translations are inaccurate or use incorrect terminology
-* CMC (Chemistry, Manufacturing, and Controls) sections lack required detail
+* CMC (Chemistry, Manufacturing, and Controls) sections lack the required detail

 **The real cost:** A rejected or delayed submission doesn't just push your timeline back—it damages your credibility with MOH reviewers.
 Second submissions face heightened scrutiny.